Understanding Pipeline

 7

-Implicit Pipeline Input โ
+Implicit Pipeline Input

 Function can accepts pipeline input without any specific parameter.
-Inside the process
+Inside the process block, $_ represents the current object from the pipeline input.

 function Test {